 Onions and Garlic

 The onion family, whether raw, cooked, or powder contain toxins which can damage red blood cells and cause anaemia.
 Some dog food and treats may contain very small amounts of garlic which shouldn’t cause any problems but it is not recommended.
+Read more, including how much onion is toxic, here.

 Will not provide your pet with proper nutrients and are usually too rich or fatty for dogs and cats.
 Pets fed quantities of human foods are rarely as healthy as they could be.
 Sugary foods contribute to dental disease.